About Summer Institute 2020

 As well as professionals with an interest in Food Safety and Security working in:

 TAU Students studying in the Faculty of Life Sciences can register directly through Nurit Rosenman.
-Those studying in an another faculty of the University can register directly by contacting email@example.com
+Those studying in an another faculty of the University can register directly by their secreteriat in the university (The courses have limited places and we recommend to reguster in advance).

 Israeli Students who are not studying at TAU can register through this link.

-For information about special scholarships for students from China and India, please click here.
+For information about scholarships for MA/MSc and PhD students from China and India, please click here.

 For more information, contact us.